kguyaux/tvpaint_export/README.md

 Export images from a tvpaint-project(*.tvpp).
 Supported tvpaint-versions are 9,10, & 11.
 (12+ is untested)

 ### Changelog:
 - version 1.0.0  (27 june 2025)
-First version was just a proof of concept and not very usable.
+The previous version was just a proof of concept and not very usable.
 I revised the code to make it more usable.
 It still needs some refactoring and documentation.
 I will do that when I have time.
 I tested the code with some tvpaint-files, from tvpaint-versions 9, 10 & 11.
 There might be some specific cases of datastorage that need to be resolved.
 If you encounter errors, then let me know or file an issue.